 Sgt.
-Rawls has an Associate’s degree in Criminal Justice, a Bachelor of Science degree in Criminal Justice Administration, a Bachelor of Science degree in Organizational Leadership, a Bachelor of Science degree in Business Administration (minor in management), Master’s degree in Organizational Leadership and a Master of Arts degree in Organizational Leadership-Public Administration.
-Sgt Rawls holds a Master Peace Officer License through TCOLE and he is a member of the Phi Theta Kappa Honor Society of the Two-Year College and a member of the Delta Epsilon Tau Honor Society.
-He has also completed the Northwestern University School of Police Staff and Command #352, Six Sigma White Belt and Six Sigma Lean Professional certifications, Sam Houston State University PIO, FBI PIO, and FBI-LEEDA PIO training courses.
+Rawls has an Associate’s degree in Criminal Justice, a Bachelor of Science degree in Criminal Justice Administration, a Bachelor of Science degree in Organizational Leadership, a Bachelor of Science degree in Business Administration (minor in management), a Master’s degree in Organizational Leadership and a Master of Arts degree in Organizational Leadership-Public Administration.
 Sgt.
-Rawls is currently the Criminal Investigation Division (CID) Supervisor and has served as the following during his tenure at the Webster Police Department:
+Rawls holds a Master Peace Officer License through TCOLE and he is a member of the Phi Theta Kappa Honor Society of the Two-Year College and a member of the Delta Epsilon Tau Honor Society.
+He has also completed the Northwestern University School of Police Staff and Command #352, Six Sigma White Belt and Six Sigma Lean Professional certifications.
+Sgt.
+Rawls has also completed training in Public Information Officer courses from Sam Houston State University, FBI Houston, and FBI-LEEDA.
+Sgt.
+Rawls is currently the Criminal Investigation Division (CID) Supervisor for the Webster Police Department.

 Vehicle Stops Instructor

 CMV Crash Investigation

 C.R.U.S.H.
 Crash Investigation

 The Criminal Investigation Division is comprised of the following:

 - Crime Scene